jlanssie/xliff-converter/README.md

 # xliff-converter
-A CSV to Xliff converter.
+A CSV to Xliff converter for Adobe Experience Manager.

 ## Function